Skip to main content

 Extending your stay, chartering or permanently importing your yacht

-Visitors to New Zealand may import a yacht or sailing craft for up to 2 years without paying duty and GST or a cash security provided they meet all of the following criteria:
+Visitors to New Zealand may import a yacht or sailing craft for up to two years without paying duty and GST or a cash security.
+They must meet all of the following criteria:

 • they are a permanent resident of a country other than New Zealand